duckdb/duckdb-web/docs/guides/python/ibis.md

 ---

 [Ibis](https://ibis-project.org/) is a Python library that allows queries to be written in a pythonic relational style and then be compiled into SQL.
 Ibis supports multiple database backends, including [DuckDB](https://ibis-project.org/docs/dev/backends/DuckDB/) by using [DuckDB's SQLAlchemy driver](https://github.com/Mause/duckdb_engine).
+Ibis expressions can also be combined with SQL statements.

 # Installation
 To install only the DuckDB backend for Ibis, use the commands below.
 See the [Ibis DuckDB installation instructions](https://ibis-project.org/docs/dev/backends/DuckDB/) for a conda alternative.
 Note that DuckDB support was added in Ibis version 3.0.0.